Melaka36/Melaka36/README.md

 ### Hi there 👋
+I am a final year undergraduate from the
+University of Colombo School of Computing, reading for B.Sc.
+(Hons) Computer Science degree with skills in software engineering.
+I am an energetic, enthusiastic person with good teamwork skills and an eagerness to learn new technologies, always seeking challenging tasks to grow and improve my IT skills.
 <!--
 **Melaka36/Melaka36** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.